GRKN Resources

 Training

-The GRKN Training Program is an interactive session with a focus on creating a GRKN prevention culture in packing plants by educating workers.
-Find more information.
+The GRKN Training Program is an interactive session with a focus on creating a GRKN-prevention culture in packing plants by educating workers.

-If you suspect GRKN-infected sweet potatoes in your farmers’ fields, or you would like to request these resources for local training efforts, contact your regional NCDA&CS plant specialist immediately at go.ncsu.edu/NCDA-PlantSpecialist to discuss and arrange a quick inspection.
+If you suspect you may have GRKN-infected sweetpotatoes in your fields and would like to arrange a quick inspection — or to request educational resources for local training efforts — contact your regional NCDA&CS plant specialist at go.ncsu.edu/NCDA-PlantSpecialist.